MP4 Tips & Tricks

 When released in the year 2006, AVCHD was the first HD playback and digital recording format.
 The first AVCHD supported camcorders were released by other Sony and Panasonic in 2007.
 The specification of the format was amended in the year 2011 so as to include 1080 line 50 frames and 60 frame modes along with a stereoscopic video.
 As compared to the previous ones, the new video modes need double the data rate.

 3. What is MP4?

-MPEG-4 Part 14 which is commonly known as MP4 is a container multimedia format that allows storing video, video, still images, subtitles, and other data.
-This digital format is compressed in nature which makes it easy to share and stream over the net.
-MP4 is one of the most widely used format that is compatible with almost all types of players and devices.
+MPEG-4 Part 14, which is commonly known as MP4, is a container multimedia format that allows storing video, video, still images, subtitles, and other data.
+This digital format is compressed in nature, which makes it easy to share and stream over the net.
+MP4 is one of the most widely used formats that are compatible with almost all types of players and devices.

 4. Development of MP4:

 MP4 was developed as a part of the ISO base media file format, which is based on Quick Time File Format.
 The format is similar to Quick Time file format, but it supports the features of Initial Object Descriptors and MPEG.
 The format was released in 1999 with its first published version in 2001.
 In the year 2003, the format was revised and replaced with a new one, which is currently in use in major parts of the globe.